Take Your Trip Home With Some Brilliant Gifts in Beijing

 Visiting Beijing for the first time? lots of photos and some great stories may not fully suffice as souvenirs for your friends and family back home?
 Then authentic Chinese gifts are the ideal souvenir to bring back after a trip to Beijing.

-Whether it’s Chinese knotting, a silk scarf or simply a Chairmao-related gift – it’s always nice to have a memento.
-Here are 8 brilliant things that you can bring back to remind you of a amazing Beijing trip.
+Whether it’s Chinese knotting, a silk scarf or simply a Chairman-related gift – it’s always nice to have a memento.
+Here are 8 brilliant things that you can bring back to remind you of an amazing Beijing trip.

 This natural fabric has hailed from China for more than 5,000 years.
 Created by silkworms and then dyed, silk is a soft, lightweight and glossy.
 Because of its rarity and difficulty involved in manufacturing this fiber, authentic silk clothing and other items are prized.

-In many shopping mall in Beijing you can find real jade.
+In many shopping malls in Beijing, you can find real jade.
 If you’re looking for a wide variety of Jade, Panjiayuan Antique Market is a good place to visit.
 Stalls set up inside and out.
 Another chain shop is Chow Tai Fook where you can buy jade.

 In the Pearl Market and Silk Market, you’ll find stores selling chopsticks.
 You will probably find handmade chopsticks in Nanluoguxiang Hutong.

 China has long been known as a place where every item has a purpose and value.
 A perfect example of this approach is the Chinese knot, an intricate design that can be used as a decoration, as a gift or a way to enhance a wardrobe.

 Part of its appeal that, if created correctly, it is created with a single length into an intricate and unique design.Chinese knot is one of the top popular souvenirs in Beijing.

 You can easily find Chinese knot in Silk Market, Pearl Market or Wangfujing area.